iNPUTmice/SecureConversation/README.md

 If you pick ejabberd make sure you use the latest version.
 Linux Distributions might bundle some very old versions of it.

+There's an [Ansible role](https://github.com/Rudd-O/ansible-samples/tree/master/roles/prosodyxmpp) maintained by a third-party that can get you a Prosody server, plus Conversations-compatible modules and configuration, with minimal effort.

 #### Where can I set up a custom hostname / port
 Conversations will automatically look up the SRV records for your domain name which can point to any hostname port combination.
 If your server doesn’t provide